DJA-prog/Internet-Speed-Logger-Dashboard-For-Pi/README.md

-# Internet Speed Logger with Web Dashboard
+# Internet Speed Logger with Web Dashboard - Docker Edition

-A comprehensive Python application that automatically performs internet speed tests at regular intervals, logs results to CSV, and provides a beautiful web interface for viewing data with interactive charts.
+A comprehensive Docker-based Python application that automatically performs internet speed tests at regular intervals, logs results to CSV, and provides a beautiful web interface for viewing data with interactive charts.

 ## ✨ Features